martinsumner/riak_kv/docs/NextGenReplGuide.md

 The full-sync comparisons between clusters are based on coverage plans - a plan which returns a set of vnode to give r=1 coverage of the whole cluster.
 When a node is known not to be in a good state (perhaps following a crash), it can be rejoined to the cluster, but made ineligible for coverage plans by using the `participate_in_coverage` configuration option.

 This can be useful when tree caches have not been rebuilt after a crash.
-The `participate_in_coverage` option can also be controlled without a re-start via the `riak remote_console`:
+The `participate_in_coverage` option can also be controlled without a restart via the `riak remote_console`:

 ```erlang
 riak_client:remove_node_from_coverage()